Westview at Makakilo Hts 2

 No analysis available

-I searched for leasehold language such as ground lease, lease expires, leasehold, and renewal/extension dates.
-Nothing in the remarks indicates a lease expiry year, so this remains unknown.
+I searched the remarks for leasehold language such as ground lease, lease expires, leasehold, renewed through, or expiring in a specific year.
+Nothing in the public remarks indicates the land tenure type or any lease expiry year, so this remains unknown.

 No analysis available